Swedish carpets and rugs: History

 The history of Swedish rugs reads similarly to the broader history of Scandinavian rugs, though with several distinctive developments.
 Swedish people were creating weaves for a very long time before the craft began to be taken seriously as a valid avenue of Swedish artistic expression.
 One of the most important Swedish rug-making techniques to have widespread practice and implementation was that which resulted in Rollakans, which are traditional flat weaves.
 Very popular among Swedish folk-artists, Rollakans were often used as bed coverings and for general display purposes, and, as such, often featured appealing all-over patterns.
 Such rugs are very highly sought after in today’s rug market due to their perception as quintessentially Swedish compositions.

 A similar unique development in the history of Swedish rug-making is the rya, a very distinctive Swedish style of rug.
 Unlike its cousin the flat-woven Rollakan, the rya is a long-pile sort of rug that was originally developed for use as protection from the harsh arctic climate of Sweden.
 Utilizing the weaving and knotting techniques that were introduced into early Middle Ages Sweden by travellers and traders from the Ottoman Empire, Swedish rug-makers began in earnest the manufacture of the rugs that would become ryas.
-These long-pile pieces were utilized for a myriad of reasons over time, filling various roles in Swedish culture in society as tastes and sensibilities evolved.

 Despite not being a craft of Swedish origin, centuries of rug-making firmly established the practice as an important Swedish cultural tradition.
 By the modern period, Sweden had a long-established heritage of rug-making.